 At the same time, Fernández reassured the resident Cuban community, estimated to be around 10,000 people.

 "The Cuban people residing in Costa Rica should remain calm.
-There are about 10,000 Cubans living in Costa Rica, many of whom have even applied for asylum.
+The number of Cubans living in Costa Rica, some of whom have even applied for asylum, is around 10,000.
 They can be at ease," he stated.

-The new special category, which includes Cubans among its beneficiaries, reflects that duality: firmness against the Havana regime, but humanitarian openness towards those who have fled from it.
+The new special category, which includes Cubans among its beneficiaries, reflects that duality: firmness against the regime in Havana, but humanitarian openness towards those who have fled it.

 Filed under: